Audience Segmentation in Digital Marketing

 You need clarity.

-- Customers who bought product A → Send content about the complementary product B
+- Customers who bought product A → Offer the next step (e.g. setup service, bonus training)

-- Readers who engage heavily with SEO posts → Offer an SEO toolkit, not a general guide
+- Readers who engage with segmentation posts → Offer a framework or worksheet

 3. Segment by Psychographics